luka-j/stories/README.md

 Assign-statements are a comma-separated list of assignments.
 Assignments are split on the first equals (=) sign.
 First part represents a variable name and the second an expression to be evaluated.
-First part _must_ be a valid variable name, otherwise an InterpretationException is thrown.
+First part _must_ be a valid variable name, optionally with a leading exclamation point ('!'), otherwise an InterpretationException is thrown.
 In case there are no equals signs in the assign-statement body, expression is set to empty string.
 At runtime, the expression is evaluated, and it is stored into the appropriately named variable.
+Assignments whose variables are preceded by an exclamation points are undeclarations, i.e. after they are executed variable is removed from the state.
+Undeclarations cannot contain an equals sign.

 ##### Halt
 Lines which equal ;; are unconditional halts.
 They end the current